-In February 2020, the AIC audited the Continuing Education ("CE") credits claimed on licensees' 2019 renewal applications.
-The auditees were randomly selected, and asked to provide proof of CE credits for the past licensed period in accordance with the requirements under s.
+The AIC conducted an audit in February 2020, which sought to verify that the CE credits claimed on licensees' 2019 renewal applications were correct.
+The auditees were selected at random and asked to provide proof of continuing education ("CE") credits, in accordance with the requirements of s.
 31 of the Insurance Agents and Adjusters Regulation, AR 122/01 (the "Regulation").
+The Agent was selected as an auditee.